ixiaopan/blog/content/post/fe-wdid-05/index.md

 ![](./scale-frame-queue.gif)

 From the gif, we can see that the frame count becomes smaller/larger when we zoom out/in.
-In other words, the time of drawing one frame(`msPerDraw`) become longer as we zoom in.
+In other words, the time of drawing one frame(`msPerDraw`) become shorter as we zoom in.

 ```js
 function onScaleChange(ratioIncrease: number) {